MicrosoftDocs/dynamics-365-ai/ai-docs/sales/configure-predictive-lead-scoring.md

 -	**Model performance** displays information about the model's performance in predicting the leads that might be converted into opportunities.
 Depending on the information, you can take appropriate action on what you want to do with the model.

     >[!NOTE]
-    >The range of the accuracy score is defined based on the area under the curve (AUC) classification measurements.<!--Can you give a link to further information, in case the reader isn't familiar with the term? -->
+    >The range of the accuracy score is defined based on the area under the curve (AUC) classification measurements.

   -	**Ready to publish** specifies that the model accuracy is above the range, and you can expect that the model will perform well.